NFL News: Sam Wyche Dies – Former Coach Of Bengals And Bucs Passes Away

-It hasn’t taken long for the NFL world to be saddened in 2020 as one of the truly greats has now been lost.
-On Thursday, January 2, 2020, it was revealed that former player and head coach Sam Wyche died due to complications from cancer.
-He was the coach of the Cincinnati Bengals the last time the team made it to the Super Bowl back in 1988, and the team hasn’t come nearly that close since then.
+It hasn’t taken long for the NFL world to be saddened in 2020 as one of the true greats has now been lost.
+It was revealed today that former player and head coach Sam Wyche died due to complications from cancer.
+He was the coach of the Cincinnati Bengals the last time the team made it to the Super Bowl back in 1988 — and the team hasn’t come nearly that close to securing those coveted rings since then.

-The new of Wyche’s passing comes just one day after the sports world lost another great in former NBA commissioner David Stern.
+The news of Wyche’s passing comes just one day after the sports world lost another great in former NBA commissioner David Stern.
 At the age of 77, Stern died less than one month after suffering a brain hemorrhage.

-WCPO-TV reported the death, by way of ESPN and Wyche’s son revealed that his father died due to the complications from his cancer.
+WCPO-TV reported the death, by way of ESPN.
+Wyche’s son revealed that his father died due to the complications from cancer.

 Wyche was a quarterback in the Continental Football League and signed with the expansion Cincinnati Bengals of the American Football League in 1968.
 He stayed with the Bengals and played with the team as they entered the NFL in the NFL-AFL merger of 1970.

-Wyche spent time with the Washington Redskins, Detroit Lions, and St. Louis Cardinals before moving on to coaching.
+Wyche spent time with the Washington Redskins, Detroit Lions and St. Louis Cardinals before moving on to coaching.
 After a short stint as a college coach, he was hired as head coach of the Bengals in 1984 and ended up spending eight seasons in that position.

 Statement from #Bengals President Mike Brown on the passing of Sam Wyche. pic.twitter.com/Y1fvmm7Aff